The City of Cleveland Curbside Recycling Program will start the week of June 13, 2022!

 Do I have to pay a fee for recycling?

 There is no separate “recycling fee”.
-The $8.75 fee that residents pay covers a portion of all waste
+The $8.75 fee that residents already pay covers a portion of all waste

 management activities in Cleveland, including trash and bulk materials pickup.